 This is done by sending what is known as a debt verification letter.

-This is a vital step because, in spite of what might be included in your initial validation letter, the debt collector could still be wrong.
+This is a vital step because the debt collector could still be wrong despite what might be included in your initial validation letter.
 Worse, in some cases, the “debt collector” could be an individual or company that is just trying to scam you out of your paycheck.
-There are a lot of people out there claiming to be debt collectors who prey on consumers’ fear and are counting on you to not know the rules and laws of debt collection.
+Believe it or not, many people out there claim to be debt collectors who prey on consumers’ fear and are counting on you not to know the rules and laws of debt collection.

 When you first contact the debt collector after receiving your debt validation letter, be sure to get a mailing address at that time.
 It will simplify the process of sending the debt verification letter.